machinateur/android-chrome-tab-transfer/INSTALL.md

 ## Running the script

-At last, browse to the directory of `android-chrome-tab-transfer` and run the `copy-tabs` script.
+At last, browse to the directory of `tab-transfer` and run the `tab-transfer` script.
  On Windows it's `.cmd`, on Mac and Linux it's `.sh`.

 This will take you through the default process of copying tabs.